nyss-platform-norcross/nyss/src/RX.Nyss.Data/README.md

 ﻿This project contains the `NyssContext` database model and its migrations.
-This is the data model:
+Below is a diagram of the data model.
+It can be viewed and edited in [here](https://app.diagrams.net/#Uhttps://raw.githubusercontent.com/nyss-platform-norcross/nyss/master/src/RX.Nyss.Data/Nyss-Data-model.png)

 ![Data model ER Diagram](Nyss-Data-model.png)